ea1het/invoiceninja-arm/README.md

-> NOTE: Due to unproper changes detected on the original package this container stops providing further ARM-compiled versions.
+> NOTE: Due to unproper changes introduced in the product on the original project code this container stops providing further ARM-compiled versions.
 Sorry about that.

 # InvoiceNinja-ARM
 InvoiceNinja ARM Docker container image repository (cross compiled)